Key takeaways:

 Step 1.
 Expand your IoT infrastructure

 As a starting point, an IoT provider might have only hardware infrastructure.
 The provider may manufacture gateways and have an R&D department that develops firmware — software installed on a gateway’s memory chip that turns the gateway into a smart device.
 To expand this infrastructure, an IoT provider starts using an IoT management platform offered by a cloud provider.
+Companies can also invest in embedded firmware development for IoT devices to create robust and secure firmware for gateways, ensuring smooth remote management across large-scale networks.

 Step 2.
 Ensure synchronization between the cloud and gateways